ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

     `EdmUploadAgent.exe /Authorize`

     You'll be prompted to sign in.
-Use your work or school account for Office 365 (you must be a global admin, compliance administrator, or Exchange Online administrator).
+Use your work or school account for Office 365.

 The next step is to use the EDM Upload Agent to index the sensitive data, and then upload the indexed data.